dhruvd275/Client-Information-App-CA2/README.md

 # **Visit Logs Application**

-This is a Node.js application that logs client information, including IP, browser details, and visit timestamps, to a PostgreSQL database.
-It allows filtering and viewing logs in a paginated table format.
+This is a Node.js application that logs client information, including IP address, geolocation data, browser details, and visit timestamps, to a PostgreSQL database.
+It allows viewing logs in a paginated table format.

-The giud display how to deply application lcaly and further down describe how to deploy it to Google Cloud.
+This guide displays how to deploy the application locally and further down describes how to deploy it to Google Cloud.

 This guide explains how to deploy the application to **Google Cloud App Engine** with **Cloud SQL for PostgreSQL** and **Secret Manager** for secure configuration.

+> **⚠️ IMPORTANT SECURITY WARNING:**
-> **NOTE:** This guide is for educational purposes only and is not intended for a production environment.
-Security aspects of the application are not fully covered.
+> This application is designed **for educational purposes only** and is **NOT production-ready**.
+Specifically:
-{style="color: red;"}
+> - **SSL certificate validation is DISABLED** in the database configuration (`rejectUnauthorized: false`)
+> - This makes the application **vulnerable to man-in-the-middle attacks**
+> - For production use, you MUST enable SSL certificate validation and properly configure Cloud SQL SSL certificates
+> - Do NOT use this configuration for applications handling sensitive or real user data

 ---

 ## **Features**
-- Logs client information to a PostgreSQL database.
+- Logs client information (IP, user-agent, geolocation data, timestamp) to a PostgreSQL database
+- Real-time geolocation lookup using ipapi.co API (city, region, country, coordinates)
-- Displays logs in a paginated table with filters (date range, records per page).
+- Displays logs in a paginated table with configurable records per page (10, 20, 50, 100)
+- Security headers via Helmet.js (XSS protection, clickjacking prevention, etc.)
+- Rate limiting on API endpoints (100 requests per IP per 15 minutes)
+- Input validation for query parameters
+- Health check endpoint for GCP monitoring
+- Graceful shutdown handling for cloud deployments
-- Uses Google Cloud Secret Manager for secure configuration.
+- Uses Google Cloud Secret Manager for secure configuration
-- Designed for deployment on Google Cloud App Engine with Cloud SQL.
+- Designed for deployment on Google Cloud App Engine with Cloud SQL

 ---

 ## **Local Setup**

 ### **1. Prerequisites**
-- Node.js and npm installed on your system.
-- Docker installed and running (for local PostgreSQL).
+- **Docker** and **Docker Compose** installed and running (for local development)
+- **Node.js 22 or higher** (optional - only needed if running outside Docker)
-- Google Cloud CLI installed and authenticated.
+- **Google Cloud CLI** installed and authenticated (for cloud deployment)

 ---